GhadeerZahwe/iDonate/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

 > A mobile app is designed to facilitate the donation process of excess food wastes, connecting donors with delivery drivers, offering features like live tracking for donors.
-Complemented by a desktop admin panel, the system enhances food waste distribution, fostering a more sustainable and compassionate community."
+Complemented by a desktop admin panel, the system enhances food waste distribution, fostering a more sustainable and compassionate community.

 ## User Stories